stnolting/neorv32/README.md

 can use a simple [test setup](https://github.com/stnolting/neorv32/blob/master/rtl/top_templates/neorv32_test_setup.vhd) (from the project's
 [`rtl/top_templates`](https://github.com/stnolting/neorv32/blob/master/rtl/top_templates) folder) as top entity.

 This test setup instantiates the processor and implements most of the peripherals and some ISA extensions.
-Only the UART lines, clock, reset and some GPIO output sginals are propagated as actual entity signals.
+Only the UART lines, clock, reset and some GPIO output signals are propagated as actual entity signals.
 Basically, it is a FPGA "hello world" example:

 ```vhdl